-Life changes overnight for Coach John Harrison when his high school basketball team and state championship dreams are crushed under the weight of unexpected news.
+Life changes overnight for Coach John Harrison when his high-school basketball team and state-championship dreams are crushed under the weight of unexpected news.
 When the largest manufacturing plant shuts down and hundreds of families leave their town, John questions how he and his family will face an uncertain future.
-After reluctantly agreeing to coach cross-country, John and his wife, Amy, meet an aspiring athlete who's pushing her limits on a journey toward discovery.
-Inspired by the words and prayers of a new-found friend, John becomes the least likely coach helping the least likely runner attempt the impossible in the biggest race of the year.Written by
+After John reluctantly agrees to coach cross-country, he and his wife Amy meet an aspiring athlete who's pushing her limits on a journey toward discovery.
+Inspired by the words and prayers of a new friend, John becomes the least-likely coach helping the least-likely runner attempt the impossible in the biggest race of the year.Written by

 Who is Hannah Scott?

 I am created by God.
 He designed me.
 So I'm not a mistake.
 His Son died for me, just so I could be forgiven.
 He picked me to be His own, so I'm chosen.
 He redeemed me, so I am wanted.
 He showed me Grace, just so I could be saved.
 He has a future for me, because He loves me!
 So I don't wonder anymore, Coach Harrison.
 I AM a child of God!
 I just wanted you to know.

 I love all of the Kendrick Brothers films but initially found this one to be a little predictable and a little on the cheesy side in the beginning.
 However the latter half of the movie really drew me in and made that impact like I have come to expect from these films!
 Finding our true identity can only be found in Christ.
 Unfortunately we need that reminder!

 7 of 12 people found this review helpful.